aamirWasi/Interview-Preparation-V1/README.md

     public void MyMethod() { }
 }
 ```

-> 13. Describe what LINQ is and give an example of where it might be used.

-> 15. How do you manage memory in .NET applications?

-> 16. Explain the concept of threading in .NET.

 ### Q28. **What is a race condition, and how can it occur in a multi-threaded .NET application?**
 *   **Follow-up**: Imagine you are building an e-commerce application where multiple users can update the stock of products.
 How would a race condition manifest in this scenario, and how can you avoid it?